Instant Pot Zuppa Toscana

 - Set the instant pot to sauté and add the bacon.
 Cook until crispy and set aside, leaving the fat in the pot.

-- Keeping the instant pot on sauté, add the onion and garlic to the bacon fat and cook sauté for 5-6 minutes or until translucent.
+- Keeping the instant pot on sauté, add the onion and garlic to the bacon fat and cook sauté for 3 minutes or until translucent.

 - Add in the ground sausage and sauté until cooked through.
 Remove some of the fat.

-- Turn the instant pot off sauté and pour in the chicken broth, coconut milk, diced sweet potato, salt and pepper.
+- Turn the instant pot off sauté and pour in the chicken broth, coconut milk, diced sweet potato, oregnano, salt and pepper.
 Stir to combine.

-- Serve topped with bacon and extra parsley.
+- Serve topped with bacon and parsley!

 Notes

-This post first appeared on Unbound Wellness in October 2017 and was updated in 2022.
+This post first appeared on Unbound Wellness in October 2017 and was updated in 2025.

 Delicious and so easy to make!!
 I love the instant pot soup recipes!
 Just stared the AIP protocol and I don’t think I would’ve been able to keep to it and maintain such a positive attitude without all your awesome easy recipes.
 Finding your site has been awesome!